top of page

 Bitaxe Gamma after restart when initial setup is complete

-Step 5: Customizing Your Miner with your own settings
+Step 5: Customizing Your Miner with Your Own Settings

 NOTE:

-• By default, the firmware factory configuration does not contain your mining Pool settings and bitcoin address.
-You must modify these settings with your own pool settings and bitcoin address.
+By default, the firmware factory configuration does not contain your mining pool settings and Bitcoin address.
+You must modify these settings with your own pool settings and Bitcoin address.

-• Connect to the AxeOS using your browser by looking at the IP address shown on the display of your Miner.
-It is in the format X.X.X.X
+Connect to the AxeOS using your browser by looking at the IP address shown on the display of your miner.
+It is in the format X.X.X.X.
+Open your browser http://X.X.X.X.
+If the IP Address shown is e.g., 10.0.0.188, you would type in your browser: http://10.0.0.188.

-NOTE: its http NOT https
+NOTE: It's http NOT https.

 Customize pool settings and bitcoin address for mining.